 Songkran is absolutely the most exciting holiday in Thailand.

 Songkran is a Thai holiday celebrating the Buddhist New Year and with the vast majority of the population practicing Buddhism, it is one of the biggest festivals in Thailand!
-It started off as a religious ritual in the 13th century to wash away the sins of the prior year, and now it has escalated into the world’s largest water fight.
-During Songkran festival, the whole country gets wet and wild with crazy water fights in the middle of the city!
+It started off as a traditional religious ritual in the 13th century to purify oneself by washing away any sins from the year before.
+Now, it has escalated into the world’s largest water fight!
+During the Songkran Festival, the whole country gets wet and wild with crazy water fights in the middle of the city!

-If you want to fully enjoy Songkran festival in Bangkok, make sure you read on!
+If you want to fully enjoy the Songkran Festival in Bangkok, make sure you read on! 😄

 1. Songkran Festival Overview

-- Water fight: No matter how hard you try to avoid it, you will get soaked!
+- Water fights: No matter how hard you try to avoid it, you will get soaked!

-- Merit-making: Visit temples and experience traditional Buddhism Songkran rituals. (e.g. To carry sand to temples and form sand pagodas, watch bathing rites of Buddha images)
+- Merit-making: Visit temples and experience traditional Buddhism Songkran rituals. (e.g. Carry sand to temples and form sand pagodas, watch bathing rites of Buddha images)

 2. What to prepare for Songkran in Bangkok

-– Extra clothing to change (Many street vendors for clothes will be closed.)
+– Extra clothing to change into afterward (Many street vendors for clothes will be closed ☹️)

-– Waterproof case for your phone, camera, and bag
+– Waterproof case for your phone, camera, and bags!

-– However, if you want to stay dry, stay inside.
+– However, if you want to stay dry, you can stay inside.

 – You might get daubed in a grey-white lime paste.
 It stings if it gets in your eyes, so be sure to wear sunglasses!